SARTHAKHAPPY/SARTHAKHAPPY/README.md

 ## 🚀 About Me

-I'm a passionate **Android Developer** based in **Prayagraj, India**, with a Master's degree in Computer Applications.
+I'm a passionate **Android Developer** based in **Prayagraj, India**, currently pursuing my **Master's degree in Computer Applications (MCA)**.
 I specialize in building scalable, user-centric mobile applications using **Kotlin**, **Java**, and **Firebase**.
 I'm obsessed with clean code, intuitive UI/UX, and solving complex technical challenges.

-With **2+ years of hands-on experience** in mobile and web development, I'm committed to creating innovative solutions that make a real impact.
+Through my academic projects and personal development, I've gained hands-on experience in mobile and web development.
+I'm committed to creating innovative solutions that make a real impact.
 I love collaborating with teams, contributing to open-source projects, and continuously learning new technologies.

 ---